wikimedia/mediawiki-extensions-GlobalUsage/readme.txt

 There should be one globalimagelinks table per farm, even if multiple shared image repositories are used.
 The field gil_is_local indicates whether the file exists locally.

+== GlobalUsageDaemon and populating the table ==
+This extension provides a daemon which can be used when for some reason hooks can not be used, like on the Toolserver.
+This daemon will readout recentchanges to fill the globalimagelinks table.

+This daemon is also useful for populating the globalimagelinks table.
+Using this method it is possible to get an as consistent as posible database.
+To do so first create the table on the master wiki.
+Then, on each project separately:
+* Run extensions/GlobalUsage/populateGlobalUsage.php on that wiki.
+See php extensions/GlobalUsage/populateGlobalUsage.php --help for information.
+* When the daemon has finished populating the table from the local imagelinks and started to follow recentchanges, enable the extension.
+* When the daemon has made at least one full iteration after the extension has been enabled, the daemon can be stopped.